Lisbon has six tram routes, three funiculars, and one vertical lift. They are operated by Carris, the company that also runs buses in Lisbon.

 - Ascensor do Lavra: The Lavra Funicular is the oldest, and least touristy, of all three funiculars still operating in Lisbon.
 It climbs up Calçada do Lavra in two minutes.
 At the top, the tiny park, Jardim do Torel, is just a short walk away, offering great views over the Baixa area.
 Read More

 - Elevador de Santa Justa: Unlike trams and funiculars, Lisbon’s only public vertical lift, built in 1902, serves exclusively as a tourist attraction.
 The view at the top is beautiful, and there’s usually a long queue to ascend it.
-But if you don’t want to endure a long wait, walk up the hill for five minutes, window shopping on the way, until you reach a square near the Carmo Convent at the top of the lift.
+But if you don’t want to endure a long wait and still enjoy a similar view, walk up the hill for five minutes – do some window shopping in Chiado on the way – until you reach Largo do Carmo and its Convent.
+Next to it, there’s a passageway to a terrace with Santa Justa upper exit and some great views.
 Read More

 Timetables and routes may occasionally change, check www.carris.pt before you ride.